MBA380/library-app/README.md

 # library-app
-Simple console application for a digital library
+Simple console application for a digital library made in Java for a university project

 *********************************************************************************
 Run the program and input the BooklistFile.txt when asked for a file on first run